 What kind of alternatives to the present system do you see?
 Class war, anarcho-syndicalism, Latin America’s socialist states (like Bolivia and Venezuela), primitivism, peoples movements like the Zapatistas or something else?

 Can you briefly describe what is like to be a part of the Texas hardcore community?
-Are there many elitist views and attitudes throught the scene and how do you deal with them?
-Is it the scene divided between the cities or whatever or is there a larger sense of unity?
-Also do you think there are enough political DIY activities, venues, bands and communities like it used to be?
+Is it the scene divided between the cities or is there a larger sense of unity?
+Also, do you think there are enough political DIY activities, venues, bands and communities like it used to be?

 The scene here is somewhat divided between cities, but there is a sense of unity too, I believe.
 I think most kids here in Texas are really proud of the scene and bands we have, and that is evident in every Texas city you go to.
 For example, there are a couple hardcore fests thrown in various cities every year that draw kids from all over the state (and even out of state sometimes now which is really cool), and those shows are almost always the best shows of the year.